Master of Education in Educational Leadership (M.Ed.)

 Fairmont State graduates with a Master of Educational Leadership typically pursue

 Yes.
-A master’s degree in Educational Leadership can support up to 44% higher earnings
+A master’s degree in Educational Leadership can open the door for a potential

 Education Administrator positions in West Virginia are expected to have 110 openings